-- Economist Intelligence Unit's corruption indicator - Freedom House's Nations in Transit corruption score - Political and Economic Risk Consultancy Asian Intelligence's perceptions of corruption score - Varieties of Democracy Project's political corruption index
+- Economist Intelligence Unit's corruption indicator - Political and Economic Risk Consultancy Asian Intelligence's perceptions of corruption score - Varieties of Democracy Project's political corruption index

 Since many of the sources used for the CPI do not have a global coverage, the missing values for these sources are imputed for the baseline year.
 This process is conducted using the statistical software package STATA and, more specifically, the programme's "impute" command.
 The "impute" command in STATA estimates a value for each missing data point using only those data sources with at least 50% of the total number of countries covered by the CPI in any given year.
 This is with the exception of the Bertelsmann Foundation's Transformation Index data, which is not used for the imputation of the Bertelsmann Foundation's Sustainable Governance Indicators.